-Checkmk offers the special rule set Classical active and passive monitoring checks to make these plug-ins convenient to use.
+In Setup > Services > Other services Checkmk offers the special rule set Integrate Nagios plugins to make these plug-ins convenient to use.
 The two most important options here are the specification of a service description and a command line.
 The latter can be written as if you are already in the correct directory:

 Note that the above-mentioned macros, such as

 $HOSTADDRESS$ are also available here.
 A list of all of the available

 macros can be found as always in the inline help.
 After activating the changes, you can see the new service on the assigned host:

 In some cases, you will have already written your own plug-ins and now want to use them in Checkmk.
 In this case the procedure is largely identical.
 The only requirement is that the plug-in is compatible with Nagios.
 This includes a single line output with the details of the status and an exit code describing the status.
 This must be 0 for OK, 1 for WARN, 2 for CRIT or 3 for UNKNOWN.

 A short example to illustrate the very simple syntax shows the following script that you can create e.g. in the